 Here, (notice the carpet says “BRUINS” in both pictures?) the Soldiers enter in reverse order so when they face to the right and then exit, they will be in proper order.
 Thank you to Nate for this picture.

 “A” for effort.
 I’m sure that both of these teams tried their best to do what they felt was correct, but they missed the mark.
 When civilians look at men and women in uniform, they see someone who they think knows how to handle our National Emblem in all kinds of situations.
-All NCOs and POs cannot be subject matter experts in everything, but they should be able to go to a central location and seek advice.
-[In walks The DrillMaster]
+All NCOs and POs cannot be subject matter experts in everything, but they should be able to go to a central location and seek advice, this website.

 The answer to this situation is a movement called, “Every Left On.”
 The following is an excerpt fro the book, The Honor Guard Manual.

-Every Left On is an alternative entrance for any occasion that does not allow a Colors Turn –on.
+Every Left On is an alternative entrance for any occasion that does not allow a Colors Turn-on, where you must enter from stage right and then face to the right.
 Do not stop on the right foot, left steps are easier to execute (so as not to have each team member swing the left foot around the right).
-Team members would face to the right on every left step beginning with the right/lead rifle guard (do not execute a facing movement!).
-Each team member follows in sequence coming to a halt (or picking up Mark Time) ensuring a 4-inch distance between shoulders when halted as shown in the diagram below.
-(If the team Marks Time, the commander would wait until the whole team is Marking Time and then call halt.)
+Team members face to the right on every left step beginning with the right/lead rifle guard (do not execute a facing movement!).
+Each team member follows in sequence coming to a halt (or picking up Mark Time, which works best for teams that cannot practice this movement to perfection) ensuring a 4-inch distance between shoulders when halted as shown in the diagram below.
+(If the team Marks Time, the commander would wait until the whole team is Marking Time and to call halt.)

 For The Honor Guard Manual, I also created and foot placement diagram that further explains how to accomplish this movement.